SAN FRANCISCO GIANTS

 at DETROIT TIGERS

-This three-star FoxSheets also trend also expects the Tigers to win:
+This two-star FoxSheets also trend also supports the Giants: